EESSI/eessi-bot-software-layer/README.md

 Note, before you can start the bot components (see below), you have to activate the virtual environment with `source venv_eessi_bot_p37/bin/activate`.

-You can exit the virtual environment simply by running `deactivate`.
+You can exit the virtual environment by running `deactivate`.

 ### <a name="step4.1"></a>Step 4.1: Installing tools to access S3 bucket